 Have you ever felt that you needed an anchor for your life?
 That the storms of life were trying to smash you on the rocks?
 For some people, it might be family problems.
-For others, the loss of a job, the death of a loved one, or a serious illness.
+For others, it might be the loss of a job, the death of a loved one, or a serious illness.

 Such trials can overwhelm us like a wave that crashes upon a ship.
 Gone are the memories of peaceful sailing on smooth seas—all we can think of for the moment is the trial we are in right now.
 Will we survive, or will we sink?
-And sometimes the turmoil is so great that sinking doesn’t seem that bad of an option!
+Sometimes the turmoil is so great that sinking doesn’t seem that bad of an option!

 To weather the storms of life, we need an anchor to keep us in place, to keep us from being swept toward the rocky shore, to keep us from capsizing and sinking.
 What is our anchor?